Made on Earth: SpaceX Falcon Heavy rocket launched carrying Tesla Roadster payload

 09 February 2018

-On February 6th, SpaceX launched the Falcon Heavy, the most powerful operational rocket in the world – by a factor of 2.
+On February 6th 2018, SpaceX launched its Falcon Heavy, the most powerful operational rocket in the world – by a factor of 2.

 The Falcon Heavy has the ability to lift more than twice the payload of the next vehicle, at one-third the cost, and even has reusable rockets – reflective of Elon Musk and many other's hopes of making space travel more practical and affordable.